cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 Mutations follow the same syntactical structure as queries, but they always need to start with the `mutation` keyword, start by typing `mutation` followed by opening and closing curly braces `{}`.
 Again, this is called the operation type.

 For our case, we want to update our customer.
 Once again let's use the GraphiQL Docs interface to find the mutation we want from our Schema that corresponds to updating a customer, `customerUpdate`.
-Add `customerUpdate` inside the curly braces and finally give our our mutation an operation name of `CustomerUpdate`.
+Add `customerUpdate` inside the curly braces and finally give our mutation an operation name of `CustomerUpdate`.

->Note: mutations and queries are always nemed resource-first.
-This is dilberate and makes it easy to find all possible queries on a single resource when ordered alphabetically.
+>Note: In the Shopify GraphQL API mutations and queries are always named resource-first.
+This is by design, making it easy to find all possible operations on a single resource when they are ordered alphabetically.

 ```graphql
 mutation CustomerUpdate {